Vehicle registration plates of Russia: Runout problem

 As per GOST provision, only 1,726,272 combinations may be issued within one administration unit (the digits 000 are not allowed).
-In certain regions, the number of vehicles exceeds that number, and the combination may not be reused after a vehicle was taken off the registration.
-All this creates an issue of running out of numbers.
+In certain regions, the number of vehicles exceeds that number.
+Additionally, previous combinations cannot be reused after a vehicle has been de-registered.
+This scheme creates an issue where the number of possible license plate combinations cannot meet the demand of the number of vehicle registrations.

-A short-term solution was introducing more codes for those regions.
-Thus, some regions have two or three codes issued to them, the city of St. Petersburg has four, Moscow Oblast has six, and the federal city of Moscow has nine codes.
+A short-term solution saw the introduction of additional codes for regions that suffered from this problem.
+Thus, some regions have two or three codes issued to them, the city of St. Petersburg has four, Moscow Oblast has six, and the federal city of Moscow has ten codes.
 But this does not fully solve the problem, as the authorities may eventually run out of three-numeral regional codes, and a fourth digit will not fit without changing the standardised layout of the plate.
 Since October 2013, when a vehicle is registered to a new owner, the registration plate could remain on the vehicle and a new registration number is not required, even if the vehicle is registered in another region.

 The problem was resolved by re-registering plates that are no longer in use.
-Also, since 2013, the owner can keep the license plate for themself personally, or leave it on the car when selling it to another person.
+Also, since 2013, the owner can keep the license plate for himself personally, or leave it on the car when selling it to another person.

 Regional codes

 The license plate regional codes from 01 to 89 originally matched the numerical order of the federal subjects of Russia as listed in the Article 65 of the Constitution of Russia at the moment of the creation of the standard.
 In the following years some codes were reassigned or discontinued (for example code number 20 for the Chechen Republic: to prevent illegal registrations, and due to the destruction of the database in the 1990s, all the vehicles of Chechnya were reregistered).
 As the populous regions started running out of license plate combinations, new codes past code 89 were assigned to them as well.
-Additional triple-digit codes were created by adding a "1", "7", or "9" to the existing regional code (e.g. 54 and 154 for Novosibirsk Oblast, or 16, 116 and 716 in Tatarstan, or 977 in Moscow following the runout of 1XX and 7XX codes).
+Additional triple-digit codes were created by prepending a "1", "2", "7", or "9" to the existing regional code (e.g. 54 and 154 for Novosibirsk Oblast, or 16, 116 and 716 in Tatarstan).
 Those regions with an asterisk (*) beside them were involved in mergers with other regions, so are no longer issued, and have their codes listed with an asterisk with the region they are now a part of.

 In June 2014, code 82 (formerly registered to the Koryak Autonomous District) was put back into registration for the Republic of Crimea, while Sevastopol adopted the new code 92.
 The reason for the decision to use code 82 was because, between the beginning of this plate format and the merging of the district, Koryak AO only registered 1,548 civilian car license plates (starting at A001AA/82 and ending at B549AA/82) and far less of other types (some types, such as public transport plates, were never issued in the region).